arnku/fake_news/README.md

 file_name = 'test.tsv'
 ```

 Most of the cleaning processed is then applied.
-This steps removes files that it has processed.
+This step removes files that it has processed.
 This is so that it does not have to start over if the process is interrupted.

 **splits_2_clean.py** Cleans the data set.
 Input and output folders should be set to: